 - Travel Insurance: We never travel without travel insurance with World Nomads.
 We ALWAYS travel with travel insurance.
 Natasha is a bit of a worry wart and would rather stay safe than sorry.
 World Nomads offers incredible flexible and great plans!

-- Water: We found the water in Cape Town fine to drink, if you want extra assurance then we love traveling with our Lifestraw Go Waterbottle
+- Water: At the time of writing we found the water in Cape Town fine to drink, if you want extra assurance then we love traveling with our Lifestraw Go Waterbottle

 - Guide Book: Sometimes it’s nice just to have a real book in your hands when traveling.
 We recommend picking up a Lonely Planet to get you through the wireless nights.